 While SWFs from oil countries currently have more money than they know what to do with, the Chrysler building purchase is just the most visible sign of a developing trend.

-An important group by the name of Association of Foreign Investors in Real Estate (AFIRE) recently surveyed its 200 members.
-Those members control more than $700 billion in cross-boarder real estate, so, like Will Ferrell’s character in “Anchorman” says, they’re a pretty big deal.
+An important group by the name of the Association of Foreign Investors in Real Estate (AFIRE) recently surveyed its 200 members.
+Those members control more than $700 billion in cross-border real estate, so, as Will Ferrell’s character in “Anchorman” says, they’re a pretty big deal.

 The major question the group investigated was where its members were focusing most of their investment currently.
 New York City was their top spot, followed closely by London.